Skip to main content

 1. Make the installer script executable:

-chmod +x installer.sh
+chmod +x airgap_installer.sh

 Installation Prompts and Responses